COBRA: Comparison-Optimal Betting for Risk-limiting Audits: Introduction

 \section{Introduction}

 Machines count votes in most American elections, and (reported) election winners are declared on the basis of these machine tallies.
 Voting machines are vulnerable to bugs and deliberate malfeasance, which may undermine public trust in the accuracy of reported election results.
-To counter this threat, risk-limiting audits (RLAs) can provide routine, statistically rigorous evidence that reported election outcomes are correct---that reported winners really won---by manually checking a demonstrably secure trail of hand-marked paper ballots \citep{lindemanStark12, appelEtal20, starkXie22}.
+To counter this threat, risk-limiting audits (RLAs) can provide routine, statistically rigorous evidence that reported election outcomes are correct---that reported winners really won---by manually checking a demonstrably secure ballot trail \citep{lindemanStark12}.
 RLAs have a user-specified maximum chance---the \textit{risk limit}---of certifying a wrong reported outcome, and will never overturn a correct reported outcome.
 They can also be significantly more \textit{efficient} than full hand counts, requiring fewer manually tabulations to verify a correct reported outcome and reducing costs to jurisdictions.

 There are various ways to design RLAs.
-Ballots can be sampled in batches (i.e. precincts or machines) or as individual cards.
+Data can be sampled as batches of ballots (i.e. precincts or machines) or as individual ballot cards (hereafter, we refer to cards simply as ``ballots").
 Sampling individual ballots is more statistically efficient than sampling batches.
 In a \textit{polling audit}, sampled ballots are checked directly without reference to machine interpretations.
 Ballot-polling audits sample and check individual ballots.
 In a \textit{comparison audit}, manual interpretations of ballots are compared to their machine interpretations.
 Ballot-level comparison audits check each sampled ballot against a corresponding \textit{cast vote record} (CVR)---a digital receipt detailing how the machine tallied the ballot.
 Not all voting machines can produce CVRs, but ballot-level comparison audits are the most efficient type of RLA.

+Ideally, RLAs will simultaneously check multiple (potentially all) contests within a jurisdiction---a task made considerably more efficient by targeting samples with card-style data \citep{GlazerEtal21}.
+Card-style data are most feasibly derived from CVRs, in which case each contest can be audited using ballot-level comparison.
+Because the overall workload of the audit is aggregated across contests, optimizing the efficiency for individual contests can provide substantial workload reductions for the audit as a whole.
+Thus, constructing sharper ballot-level comparison audits is paramount to the implementation of real-world RLAs auditing multiple contests.

 The earliest RLAs were formulated for batch-level comparison audits, which are analogous to historical, statutory audits \citep{stark08a}.
 Subsequently, the maximum across contest relative overstatement (MACRO) was used for comparison RLAs \citep{stark09b, stark09d, stark10d, ottoboniEtal18}, but its efficiency suffered from conservatively pooling observed errors across candidates and contest.
 SHANGRLA \citep{stark20a} unified RLAs as hypotheses about means of lists of bounded numbers and provided sharper methods for batch and ballot-level comparisons.
 Each null hypothesis tested in a SHANGRLA-style RLA posits that the mean of a bounded list of \textit{assorters} is less than 1/2.
 If all the nulls are declared false at risk limit $\alpha$, the audit can stop.
 Any valid test for the mean of a bounded finite population can be used to test these hypotheses, allowing RLAs to use a wide range of \textit{risk-measuring functions}.